gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 deliberate: a modular release is, by definition, attempting to break up the monolithic, synchronous Compose.

-But ultimately, engineering still wants to be able to produce a planned release spanning many modules, and users still want to have controlled, predictable releases, rather than having modules dribble into a release in drips.
-We still have major release events such as Fedora major/minor updates, and we have been going further in this direction recently for errata with the advent of consolidated batched updates in Fedora 24 z-stream.
-Atomic Host updates need a coordinated release of base Fedora updates plus container enablement from -Extras; and a new release of Software Collections involves the synchronised release of many individual stacks.
+But ultimately, Fedora still wants to be able to produce a planned release spanning many modules, and users still want to have controlled, predictable releases, rather than having modules dribble into a release in drips.
+We still have major release events such as Fedora major/minor updates.

 So decomposing the release into loosely-coupled compose steps is all well enough, but we need more than just chain rebuilds to bring it all